 Image John Isaac – Graphics Chris White

 Another form of our community work is through festivals and performances.
-Cassandra is pleased with the ideas I have had and my inspiration, particularly with the birth of the All Hallows Gathering that resulted from an arranged meeting with some of the wonderful Mari Lwyd community at the Chepstow Wassail in 2014.
+Cassandra was pleased with my ideas and inspiration, particularly when they resulted in the birth of the All Hallows Gathering after an arranged meeting with our wonderful Mari Lwyd community in Chepstow at the beginning of 2014.

 The role of apprentice to someone renowned and respected within the Pagan community is something many Pagans fantasize and dream of.
 There are those who would give anything to have this position, so it was no surprise my path brought jealousy, competitiveness and feelings of entitlement from others.
-It seemed our acquaintances were happy about the situation at first and maybe they assumed that as Cassandra and I were so different externally, the relationship would be short-lived.
+It seemed our acquaintances were happy about the situation at first and maybe assumed that as Cassandra and I were so different externally, our working relationship would be short-lived.
 They may have hoped I would not have the ability to withstand the training and a few years on, when our working relationship showed signs of success, the negative feelings surfaced from some around us, particularly those who contrived to gain the apprentice role by befriending Cassandra.
-Some stated I was an ‘incomer’ and too new to the community to be chosen for positions as Teazer and Wisewoman, while others thought they had more of an advantage because they were ‘Cornish’ and Pagan.
-(I have never tried to claim ‘Cornish descent’ in this lifetime, I am proud of my birthplace in a historical part of Kent and do not create a false image to replace it.)
+Some stated I was an ‘incomer’ and too new to the community to be chosen for positions as Teazer and Wisewoman, while others thought they had more of an advantage being Pagan and of Cornish descent.
+(I have never attempted to claim ‘Cornish descent’, I am proud of my birthplace in a historical part of Kent and do not create a false image to replace it as others have done.)
 Whatever their reasons for objecting they showed no faith in Cassandra’s choice and projected their negativity with the intention of adding more obstacles to our path.
 I now understand why ‘wisewomen’ of old worked solitary and did not socialize.
 Fortunately I have found a few genuine and supportive friends during this journey and my focus is now upon them.

 The quote by Rudyard Kipling comes to mind: